user profile avatar

 Bio

-I am a high school Junior.
+I am a rising high school Senior.
 I am a hard worker, strong, and have a caring personality.
-I am passionate about the outdoors, sports, video games and helping people.
-I am fulfilling my passions as captain of my soccer team and expanding my horizons this year as I am limited by a knee injury.
+I am passionate about the outdoors, sports, video games, and helping people.
+I am fulfilling my passions as captain of my soccer and lacrosse team.
+I am expanding my horizons as I am limited by a knee injury.
 I also enjoy fishing, animals, and coaching.

 Education